 A dedicated content manager can work with your marketing team to plan and implement a broad strategy across different channels.
 This can help your business when you are growing rapidly and want to target new demographics, or just to keep your existing customers aware of new and improved products and services.
 And a content marketing manager can look at the metrics of your company’s various content efforts and adjust the focus on different channels to prioritize the ones that perform best.

-When Should You Hire a Content Marketing Manager?
+When Is It Time to Hire a Content Marketing Manager?

 When you should hire a content marketing manager depends on a number of factors.
 If the majority of your marketing is online, then you should plan to have someone in this position as soon as you have products or services to sell.
 You may have found someone who can manage your social media channels, but ramping up to more extensive content – blog articles, white papers, videos, etc. – requires a different skill set.